iamsilk/IAmSilK/README.md

 # Stephen White / SilK

-A software developer and fourth-year CS student at [UNB Fredericton](https://unb.ca/).
+A Security Analyst at JD Irving.
+Bachelor of Computer Science from [UNB Fredericton](https://unb.ca/).

 Check out my site: [silk.one](https://silk.one/)